 Last year I covered the Coney Island Mermaid Parade, held each year and is the largest art parade in the nation!
 It is a celebration of ancient mythology and honky-tonk rituals of the seaside.
 Last year and it was a blast.
 Covering it again on Saturday, June 18th again.
 See our full article with video here.

 Visiting Sesame Place in Langhorne, PA was going to be an adventure.
 For me, reliving some of my youth, for my three grandchildren a new and exciting adventure, one they have never experienced before.

-Since we had a few hours before my son and his family would arrive we decided to walk the park and take some photos and video for this article.
+We had a few hours before my son and his family would arrive we decided to walk the park and take some photos and video for this article.
 Visitors have quite a bit to see and enjoy in the park.
-There are Rides, Water Rides and Shows and Parades.
+There are Rides, Water Rides and Shows, and Parades.

 When our three young grandchildren arrived we could see the excitement in their faces.
 You can see twins Gabe and Sydney handing their e-tickets to the attendant.

 It was a very hot day, perfect for the Water Rides, we all changed into our bathing suits and headed for the Count’s Splash Castle.

 We all got wet, the water was cold but we loved it.
 Unknown to my daughter-in-law, when you hear the Count, counting down 4-3-2-1, you need to get out-of-the-way.

 A giant bucket with many gallons of water comes splashing down.
 She was drenched and a bit in shock, but wasn’t hot anymore.
 So much fun.